Choose another lake

 Developing

-The walleye population was sampled by 4 fish in the fall electrofishing survey.
-The size range was from 17 to 19 inches in length.
-The body condition was good with a Wr value of 92.
+The walleye population was sampled by 3 fish in the spring trap net survey and 5 fish in the fall electrofishing survey.
+The size range was from 17.2 to 23.3 inches in length.
+The body condition was good with a Wr value of 96.
 And fish from both the 2020 and 2018 stockings were sampled.
 A stocking of 4,340 walleye at 1.7 inches in length occurred in 2021 from LaSalle hatchery.
 In 2017, the walleye regulation was increased to an 18-inch minimum length limit and 3 fish daily harvest limit.
 The spring trap nets, fall electrofishing and angler harvest reports should allow a continued evaluation of the walleye population.

 WHITE CRAPPIE